-In 2018, the following STARS reports will be available:
+In 2019, the following STARS reports will be available for director, manager, and state staff user roles:

-- SHIP Performance Measure Report

-- Resource Report
+- SHIP Performance Measure Report - Resource Report

-- 1-800-Medicare Unique IDs Report
+A Unique ID Report is available now to SHIP director and SHIP assistant director users.
 All other data will need to be accessed using the Search menu.